 Douglas RNLI called out to assist in search for missing person

-Douglas RNLI volunteer crew members were paged at 6.25pm today (13 May) at the request of the Coastguard following a person being reported as missing.
+Douglas RNLI volunteer crew members were paged from their beds at 3.26am today (5 May) at the request of the Coastguard following a person being reported as missing.

 Notes to editors

-Caption for one attached photo: Douglas lifeboat Sir William Hillary passing Douglas harbour entrance.
+Caption for one attached photo: Douglas lifeboat Sir William Hillary searching off Derby Castle.
 Credit: RNLI/Michael Howland

 RNLI media contacts

 For more information please contact Mike Howland, Douglas RNLI Volunteer Lifeboat Press Officer on 07624496029, email firstname.lastname@example.org or contact Nuala McAloon RNLI Regional Media Officer Ireland on 00353876483547 or email Nuala_McAloon@rnli.org.uk or Niamh Stephenson RNLI Regional Media Manager Ireland on 00353871254124 or Niamh_Stephenson@rnli.org.uk